Tougher than Tough: Caregiver Assistance - AARP

 Men represent 16 million of the more than 40 million Americans who are unpaid family caregivers.
 Although most male caregivers agree that caregiving is stressful, very few reach out for help; they often avoid talking about their situation with others and don’t feel comfortable discussing the emotional challenges of caregiving.
 More than half (63%) of male caregivers are the primary caregiver for their loved one, and the majority of employed male caregivers juggle with working 40 or more hours per week.

-Health Similar Videos
+Family Caregiving Similar Videos

 Hilary Swank Reveals How Caring for Her Dad Changed Her

 In 2015, Oscar-winning actress Hilary Swank put her career on hold for three years to be her dad’s primary caregiver.
 She talks about the gift of not sweating the small stuff and the importance of taking time for self-care.

 AARP Honors the 2018 Capitol Caregivers and Super Savers

 Nearly 90 elected officials helped champion bipartisan solutions to help older Americans this year.
 AARP congratulates the 2018 Capitol Caregivers and Super Savers.